clamsproject/app-doctr-wrapper/README.md

 ## User instruction

-General user instructions for CLAMS apps is available at [CLAMS Apps documentation](https://apps.clams.ai/clamsapp).
+General user instructions for CLAMS apps are available at [CLAMS Apps documentation](https://apps.clams.ai/clamsapp).

+Below is a list of additional information specific to this app.

 ### System requirements